Ice hockey at the Olympic Games: 1948–1952

-The IIHF considered whether to have an ice hockey tournament at the Winter Olympics, or host a separate Ice Hockey World Championships elsewhere in Switzerland in 1948.
+The IIHF considered whether to have an ice hockey tournament at the 1948 Winter Olympics in St. Moritz, or host a separate Ice Hockey World Championships elsewhere in Switzerland in 1948.
 Avery Brundage of the United States Olympic Committee (USOC) reportedly campaigned to IIHF delegates to vote against inclusion of the AHAUS in the upcoming Olympics.
 The LIHG passed a resolution that its teams would only play against teams approved by the CAHA and the AHAUS, which was accepted by the Swiss Olympic organizing committee.
 Brundage threatened that the USOC would boycott the Olympics if the AHAUS team was recognized.
 The Swiss Olympic organizing committee insisted on the AHAUS team being recognized, despite persistent charges by Brundage that the AHAUS team was "tainted with professionalism".
 Brundage and the AAU supported a National Collegiate Athletic Association team instead.
 After bitter negotiations which were not resolved until the night before the Olympics, the AHAUS team was allowed to play in the tournament, but the IOC declared those games would not count in the standings.

 Both Czechoslovakia and Canada won seven games and tied when they played each other.
 The gold medal winner was determined by goal difference: Canada won the gold because it had an average of 13.8 goals per game compared to Czechoslovakia's average of 4.3.
 Czechoslovakia's team was quickly improving; it won the 1947 and 1949 World Championships.
-The AHAUS team finished fourth in the standings in 1948.
+Switzerland won the bronze medal, and the AHAUS team finished fourth in the standings in 1948.

 Discussions began in 1950, whether or not ice hockey would be included in the 1952 Winter Olympics hosted in Oslo.
 The IOC sought assurance that participating teams would adhere to its amateur code rather than what was accepted by the IIHF, and also wanted to exclude IIHF president Fritz Kraatz from negotiations.
 George Dudley and W. G. Hardy agreed there would be no negotiations on those terms, nor would they repudiate Kraatz.
 Dudley referred to the IOC as dictatorial and undemocratic, and expected the IIHF to discuss having its own 1952 Ice Hockey World Championships instead.
 He further stated that the Olympics would be a financial failure without the inclusion of hockey.
-Hockey was ultimately included in the Olympics, and the gold medal was won by Canada's team for the second consecutive Games.
+After discussions, hockey was ultimately included in the Olympics, and the gold medal was won by Canada, represented by the Edmonton Mercurys, for the second consecutive Games.
 It would be the last time that a Canadian team would win a gold medal in hockey for 50 years.
 The United States won silver and Sweden won bronze.
 A team from Finland competed for the first time.